BrunoBuona/Posse-Eventos/README.md

 # POSSE 🔖

-POSSE es una aplicación web que permite a los usuarios acceder a eventos de Argentina.
+POSSE is a web application that allows users to access events in Argentina.

 Features: